History of fu poetry: Eastern Han

 Two of the most famous fu writers of the Eastern Han period were the great polymaths Zhang Heng and Cai Yong.
-Among Zhang Heng's large corpus of writings are a significant number of fu poems, which are the first to have been written in the shorter style that became typical of post-Han fu.
-Zhang's earliest known fu is "Fu on the Hot Springs" (溫泉賦 (Wēnquán fù)), which describes the hot springs at Mount Li which famously later became a favorite of Imperial Concubine Yang during the Tang dynasty.
+Among Zhang's large corpus are many fu poems, the first written in the shorter style that became typical of post-Han fu.
+His earliest known fu is "Fu on the Hot Springs" (溫泉賦 (Wēnquán fù)), which describes the hot springs at Mount Li that famously later became a favorite of Imperial Concubine Yang during the Tang dynasty.
 "Fu on the Two Metropolises" (二京賦 (Èr jīng fù)) is considered Zhang's masterpiece.
 Zhang spent ten years gathering material for the fu, which is a response to an earlier fu by Ban Gu that is a poetic comparison between the two capitals of the Han dynasty: Luoyang and Chang'an.
-Zhang's fu is highly satirical and cleverly mocks many aspects of the Western Han period, including Emperor Wu himself.
-The piece contains long passages colorfully describing life in the two capitals in great detail, including the entertainment areas.
+Zhang's fu is highly satirical, mocking many aspects of the Western Han period, including Emperor Wu.
+The piece contains long passages describing life in the two capitals in great detail, including the entertainment areas.

-Cai Yong, like Zhang Heng, was a prolific writer in addition to his mathematical, astronomical, and musical interests.
+Like Zhang, Cai Yong was a prolific writer in addition to his mathematical, astronomical, and musical interests.
 In AD 159, Cai was summoned to Chang'an to perform on the Chinese zither for the imperial court, but became ill shortly before arriving and returned to his home.
-Cai composed a poetic record of his journey in "Fu on Recounting a Journey" (述行賦 (Shù xíng fù)), which is his most well-known fu.
+He composed a poetic record of his journey in "Fu on Recounting a Journey" (述行賦 (Shù xíng fù)), his best-known fu.
 In "Fu on Recounting a Journey", Cai cites examples of treacherous and dishonest rulers and officials from Chinese history, then criticizes the eunuchs of the capital for similar crimes.